JonathanWoollett-Light/cogent/README.md

     .evaluation_data(EvaluationData::Actual(&testing_data))
     .go();

-// `.evaluation_data(...)` sets the evaluation data if evaluation data is not set it will simply shuffle and split off a random group from training data to be evaluation data.
+// `.evaluation_data(...)` sets the evaluation data.
+// If evaluation data is not set it will simply shuffle and split off a random group from training data to be evaluation data.
 // In the case of MNIST where it is given seperately it makes sense to set it as such.

 // Evaluation
 // ----------